Occupation: Supplier Quality Engineer

 30 yrs + experience

-Alun first started training in Martial Arts started early in 1985 aged 18 after being used constantly as a training partner by his Russell, who had been training for approx 6 months at a Goshinkwai Yawara self defence class in Blaenafon.
+Alun first started training in Martial Arts started early in 1985 aged 18 after being used constantly as a training partner by his brother, Russell who had been training for approx 6 months at a Goshinkwai Yawara self defence class in Blaenafon.

 We were awarded our first grade “6th kyu white belt” on 28th November 1985.
-By the end of 1986, we were training at our regular class twice a week, visiting other clubs in order to train with higher grade students and also had weekly private tuition sessions with Paul in an old scout hall in Brynmawr…..to which I will always be very appreciative of his time and patience.
+By the end of 1986, we were training at our regular class twice a week, visiting other clubs also in order to train with higher grade students and had weekly private tuition sessions with Paul in an old scout hall in Brynmawr – I will always be very appreciative of Pauls time and patience.

-By instructing others and having to adapt the techniques to various sized and capable opponents, our confidence and aptitude developed as we had hoped and our membership started to grow.
-At this stage we received almost no tuition ourselves, but continued to practice on our own, learning through trial and error much of the time.
-Something I now consider as an important part of anyone’s personal development
+By instructing others and having to adapt the techniques to various sized and capable opponents, my confidence and aptitude developed and the membership started to grow.
+At this stage I received almost no tuition myself, but continued to practice, learning through trial and error much of the time.

 One of the first senior members at Risca, was to become my greatest exponent of student dedication and friend “Oliver (Olly) Pritchard”.
-In several years of training, I could count the No of sessions he missed with me on one hand – some achievement!
-His hard efforts have certainly paid dividends, as he now holds the grade of 4th Dan and is still developing, by running his own club with friend and former student of mine, Roysten Jones.
+In several years of training, I could count the number of sessions he missed with me on one hand – some achievement!
+His hard efforts have certainly paid dividends, as he attained his 4th Dan.

 The training would concentrate on various principles, starting initially with footwork, something that John had quoted, as being the most important part of his tuition.
 I had never really studied footwork patterns and body movement in any detail before and remember finding the patterns difficult to master, something I now don’t even think about during training.
 The footwork would almost always be followed up with aggressive low kicks to kneecaps, shins, groin etc to disable or offset the opponent’s balance, before moving into the next category, Atemi or striking.